 - Temple of the Seven Dolls

 Another interesting feature of Dzibilchaltun is the Spanish Franciscan Church, which the Spaniards built in the 1600’s.
 This was the first time we’d seen Mayan architecture co-existing with Spanish structures.
 There’s also a lovely cenote here that is great for swimming.
 Not only is it beautiful, but when the cenote was first explored in 1957, urns, wood, pottery shards and human bones were found in the water!

 - It was interesting to see this Spanish church among the Mayan ruins

-If you’re coming to Mexico, we suggest pulling yourself away from the stunning white sand beaches of the Riviera Maya for a few days.
+If you’re backpacking Mexico, we suggest pulling yourself away from the stunning white sand beaches of the Riviera Maya for a few days.
 There are many amazing things to see inland and those who make the effort to venture away from the water won’t be disappointed!